 Alliteration is especially prevalent within the last lines of ‘Kumukanda’ as the speaker repeats “father” six times.
 This prolonged reference to the speaker’s heritage emphasizes the complexity and depth of his lineage, as well as his complicated relationship to it.
 The technique is expanded in the two lines prior which end with words starting with “f” as well.

-Half, or slant rhyme is also present in the text.
-This kind of rhyme occurs with just portions words are connected.
+Half or slant rhyme is also present in the text.
+This kind of rhyme occurs with just portions of words are connected.
 This can be via assonance, vowel sounds, or consonance, consonant sounds.
-For example, in the first line of the third stanza the “f” sound is repeated three ties with “If,” “self” and “left.”
-This creates a rhythm without the poet having to format the lines in a particular pattern of meter.
+For example, in the first line of the third stanza, the “f” sound is repeated three ties with “If,” “self” and “left.”
+This creates a rhythm without the poet having to format the lines in a particular pattern of the meter.
 Half or slant rhyme can also extend between lines, such as with “make” and “speak” in the second and third lines of the third stanza.

 Summary of Kumukanda

 The poem begins with the speaker explaining that there is a ritual he didn’t participate in.
 Some people, upon learning this, would see him as someone who never threw off the bounds of childhood.
 He does not say if he believes it one way or another, that is, until the second stanza when he explains how he transitioned into adulthood.

 It was a piecemeal transition, rather than an all at once crossing of a river.
 He recalls caring for his dying mother, attending her funeral, and not receiving comfort when he needed it.

 Now, he considers how in an alternate life he would’ve grown up had he stayed in Zambia.
 The present and imagined versions of himself would likely seem strange to one another, unable to comprehend language or “literary pretensions.”

 You can read the full poem Kumukanda here.